Michigan Matters: Celebrating First Lady Betty Ford & Bavarian Inn’s Dorothy Zehnder

 Judith Zehnder Keller, Founder and President of Frankenmuth Bavarian Inn Lodge, also talked with Cain about her Mother and her impact not only on the family but the community.
 Dorothy was inducted into the Michigan Women’s Hall of Fame in 2020.

-Keller, 75, who has held political positions, discussed how politics and business has changed for women through the years.MORE NEWS: MDOT Reminds Drivers To Be Alert As Clocks 'Spring Forward'
+Keller, 75, who has held political positions, discussed how politics and business has changed for women through the years.MORE NEWS: Michigan Man: I Was Aiding People Not Attacking Capitol Cops

 Watch MICHIGAN MATTERS, Sunday at 7:30am on CBS 62